theoutfield/sc_sncn_motorcontrol/examples/app_test_rem_16mt/doc/index.rst

 For that, it implements a simple app that reads the output of a REM 16MT sensor and shows over **XScope** the read velocity and position.
 It also displays the status of the sensor for debugging.

+The data displayed over XScope is:
+      - Position: the single turn position filtered
+      - Position Raw: the single turn position raw
+      - Count: the absolute multiturn position
+      - Velocity: the velocity
+      - Timestamp: the timestamp difference between two reads in microseconds
+      - Status: the sensor status
+      - checksum error: the number of read retry caused by checksum error

-With this app you can also send direct command to the REM 16MT sensor (reset, change filter setting, etc...)
+With this app you can also send direct commands to the REM 16MT sensor (reset, change filter setting, etc...) and control the motor.

+The commands are:
+ - a: start auto detection of commutation offset
+ - d [number]: change sensor polarity (direction), 0 is Clockwise and 1 is Counter Clockwise
+ - f [number]: change filter setting.
+0 is disabled.
+2 to 9 to enable (9 is the strongest)
+ - o [number]: set singleturn offset
+ - p [number]: set absolute multiturn position
+ - m [number]: set multiturn value (the number of turn)
+ - s [number]: set singleturn position
+ - q [number]: set torque
+ - r: reset the sensor
+ - t [number]: start a calibration with [number] points
+ - c [number]: set a calibration point
+ - v: save sensor configuration to flash
+ - z: reset position to zero
+ - l [number]: set velocity compute period
+ - [number]: print the position and the time to get it

 * **Min.
 Nr. of cores**: 2
 * **Min.
 Nr. of tiles**: 1